Dubai International Financial Centre, Dubai, United Arab Emirates

 This part of the plan represents the civic heart of the scheme, with a large circular piazza for performances and displays as its focal point.
 The architecture here becomes much more adventurous, with a spherical globe suspended over a body of water leading people through the space to the retail areas below.

-Another landmark is the metal and glass LRT station, which will provide links to the site as well as the neighbouring residential areas in the opposite direction.
+Another landmark is the metal and glass LRT station, which provides links to the site as well as the neighbouring residential areas in the opposite direction.
 The Circus district acts as an important conduit to the main boulevard and provides a secondary eastward route to the Park Avenue district.

 The Park Avenue district bounds the eastern edge of the site and has five major plots, with a mix of office, residential and hotel uses.
 This district is characterised by its extensive landscaping, which will set the freestanding taller buildings in a picturesque park environment.